quarkiverse/quarkus-resteasy-problem/TROUBLESHOOTING.md

 # Troubleshooting
 List of common problems you may encounter when using this extension.

-## WebApplicationExceptions are not handled properly sometimes
+## Some WebApplicationExceptions are not handled properly
-Long story short: if your application throws WebApplicationException, which wraps Response object, which includes entity (body), this exception will **bypass all JaxRS Exception Mappers!**.
-API client will see exactly the Response wrapped by this exception.
+Long story short: any WebApplicationException, which wraps Response with non-null entity (body) will **bypass all JaxRS Exception Mappers**, both built-in and custom ones.
+Http response will be purely based on the Response object.

-I.e this happens when you use RestClient without assigning ExceptionMapper (via @RegisterProvider).
-The result is that all WebApplicationExceptions (wrapping Response object that includes entity) thrown by RestClient will be propagated 'as-is' to your application's api clients directly without any modification.
+Here are some code examples.
 This exception:
 ```java
 throw new WebApplicationException(Response.status(400).entity("{\"message\": \"This request is bad\"}").build());
 ```